IronFoundry/dea_ng/WINDOWS.md

         Successfully installed patron-0.4.18
         1 gem installed

-* Create the required directory structure using the following set of commands, which may be saved as a batch file:
+* Create the required directory structure using the following set of commands, which may be saved as a batch file.
+The base path `C:\IronFoundry` can be changed but the examples in this document and the configuration paths in dea_mswin-clr.yml assume this location.

         mkdir C:\IronFoundry\buildpack_cache
         mkdir C:\IronFoundry\dea_ng\app